imoralescs/imoralescs.github.io/reactjs.md

 ## Events

 The way of handling events in React components is much similar to DOM events processing in pure Javascript.
 Just define a response function and let it be the event handler and listen an event.
 React has event system which called Synthetic Events is cross-browser wrapper.

+## Synthetic Event Handlers

+Whenever you call an event handler within ReactJS, they are passed an instance of SyntheticEvent instead of the native event handler.
+This has the same interface as the native event handler's, except it's cross-browser compatible so you can use it without worrying whether you need to make exceptions in your code for different browser implementations.

+The events are triggered in a bubbling phase.
+This means that the event is first captured down to the deepest target and then propagated to outer elements.
+You can stop propagation by calling `event.stopPropagation()` or `event.preventDefault()` where appropriate.

 ### Declaring Events, Bind Method and onClick